Exposed (Chanté Moore album): Promotion

 Exposed was preceded by lead single "Straight Up," co-written by Lil' Mo and released in August 2000.
-The uptempo song peaked at number 22 on the US Hot R&B/Hip-Hop Songs chart and became Moore's biggest international success yet, reaching number 11 on the UK Singles Chart, number 12 in Belgum and number 22 in France.
-It also reaching number two on the UK R&B Singles and number five on the UK Dance Singles chart.
+Reflecting the album's shift toward a more contemporary, hip hop-influenced R&B sound, it marked the first time Moore had released an uptempo song as a lead single.
+The Dupri-produced track became her biggest international hit to date, expanding her presence into markets where she had not previously charted.
+It reached number 11 on the UK Singles Chart, number 12 in Belgium and number 22 in France, while also peaking at number two on the UK R&B Singles and number five on the UK Dance Singles chart.
+In the United States, however, it achieved more modest success, reaching number 22 on the Hot R&B/Hip-Hop Songs chart and failing to enter the top 50 of the pop chart.
 Visuals for the song were directed by Bille Woodruff.